 Damon Sauve published the first issue of Oyster Boy Review in 1994 in Gainesville, Florida, where, at the university, he studied creative writing as an undergraduate with Harry Crews.
-His bibliographic work on the author has been published in The Southern Quarterly and in Getting Naked with Harry Crews, Perspectives on Harry Crews, and Southern Writers: A New Biographical Dictionary.
-Damon is a web developer in the San Francisco Bay Area and lives with his family in Pacifica, California.
+His bibliographic work on Crews has been published in The Southern Quarterly and in Getting Naked with Harry Crews, Perspectives on Harry Crews, and Southern Writers: A New Biographical Dictionary.
+Damon has been a web developer since 1995 and lives with his family in South Lake Tahoe, California.